 There are many places in the area that have resident game that don't participate in the migration, making them a wonderful safari option.
 The Big Five live here, as do large numbers of antelope, giraffe, zebra, monkey and all the wild cats.

-While some areas may be quiet animal-wise when the migration has headed off, there are pockets which offer spectacular game viewing opportunities.
+While some areas may be quiet animal-wise when the migration has headed off, there are pockets that offer spectacular game viewing opportunities.
 Speak to one of our consultants to guide you to the best places.

 Things to see and do in the Greater Serengeti Migration Area

 - Game drives – both day and night